-Vascular dementia is the second most common type after Alzheimer’s – an estimated 150,000 people are living with the condition in the UK.2 Caused by blood vessels in the brain becoming narrowed over time, the typical symptoms can include memory loss, difficulty thinking, changes in personality or behaviour and problem-solving difficulties (see What is vascular dementia?).
+Vascular dementia is the second most common type after Alzheimer’s – an estimated 150,000 people are living with the condition in the UK.2 Caused by blood vessels in the brain becoming narrowed over time, the typical symptoms can include memory loss, difficulty thinking, changes in personality or behaviour and problem-solving difficulties (see What is vascular dementia? below).
 There is no cure, but treatments can help to slow progression.
 Lifestyle changes and support can also help patients to manage their condition.

 Around three in ten cases of dementia are thought to be undiagnosed in the UK, estimates suggest.